- Coveo Control Panel Administration Access

 Coveo folder(s), you can find:

-Coveo.CloudPlatformClient.config: contains configuration of the module responsible for interacting with the Coveo Cloud platform.
+Coveo.CloudPlatformClient.config: contains configuration of the module responsible for interacting with the Coveo Platform.

-Coveo.CloudPlatformClient.Custom.config: contains custom configuration of the module responsible for interacting with the Coveo Cloud platform.
+Coveo.CloudPlatformClient.Custom.config: contains custom configuration of the module responsible for interacting with the Coveo Platform.

 Coveo.SearchProvider.config: contains the Coveo indexes definitions and the default configuration of the Coveo Search Provider.
-No modification should be done to this file.
+No modification should be done to this file (see Understanding the Coveo Search Provider Configuration File).

 Coveo.SearchProvider.Custom.config: contains the custom configuration of the Coveo Search Provider and pipeline examples.
 This file is meant to be modified.